readthedocs/ads-for-opensource/docs/source/installation.rst

 The easiest way to install these lists on AdblockPlus is to use AdblockPlus' URL listener for subscribing to new lists:

-* Click this link for the `Open Source Ads Whitelist`_ and confirm by hitting the "Add" button
+* Click this link for the `Open Source Ads`_ and confirm by hitting the "Add" button
-* Or click this link for the `Read the Docs Ads Whitelist`_ (a subset of the first list that only whitelists Read the Docs) and confirm by hitting the "Add" button
+* Or click this link for the `Read the Docs Ads`_
+  (a subset of the first list that only allows ads on Read the Docs) and confirm by hitting the "Add" button

-.. _Open Source Ads Whitelist: abp:subscribe?location=https://ads-for-open-source.readthedocs.io/en/latest/_static/lists/opensource-ads.txt&title=Open%20Source%20Ads%20Whitelist
+.. _Open Source Ads: abp:subscribe?location=https://ads-for-open-source.readthedocs.io/en/latest/_static/lists/opensource-ads.txt&title=Open%20Source%20Ads%20Exceptions
-.. _Read the Docs Ads Whitelist: abp:subscribe?location=https://ads-for-open-source.readthedocs.io/en/latest/_static/lists/readthedocs-ads.txt&title=Read%20the%20Docs%20Ads%20Whitelist
+.. _Read the Docs Ads: abp:subscribe?location=https://ads-for-open-source.readthedocs.io/en/latest/_static/lists/readthedocs-ads.txt&title=Read%20the%20Docs%20Ads%20Exceptions

 Alternatively, adding filter lists on AdblockPlus can be done in just a few steps: